It's not just drinks and dessert.

 The elevation of dessert.

-On a recent trip to London, on an unusually sunny afternoon, Andrew trotted up the steps to my hotel, impeccably dressed, seemingly unfazed by the biting chill in the air, to meet for a cocktail at the Langham.
+I had the pleasure of meeting Andrew on a recent trip to London, on an unusually sunny afternoon.
+The young mixologist and pastry chef trotted up the steps to my hotel, impeccably dressed, seemingly unfazed by the biting chill in the air, ready to meet for a cocktail at the Langham.

 He had an air of purpose, a firm handshake, a nice smile, and took the lead on the way to the hotel.
 As it turns out, his thoughts on dessert were just as deliberate.

 For Andrew, dessert is an opportunity to see the many layers of flavor with pastry as the protagonist.
 He appreciates alchemy, and the harmony that an expertly designed drink can bring to the story he wants to tell.

 While he's still developing the format for a stand alone restaurant, his recent collaborations continue to stir his imagination.

 But are all the desserts inspired by a drink?
 Or are the drinks inspired by the dessert?

 Andrew says, "Some come from drinks, experiences I’ve had, a feeling I’ve got.
 The pairing is a new thing, the whole idea.
 It’s a very emotional place.
 How you live life.
 Maybe I like your company, so let’s make some desserts.
 That was the case with the coffee bean roasters Square Mile.
 You can really focus if it’s just one ingredient.
 It was hard to come up something with because coffee and tea are everywhere so I looked at how coffee is, throughout food, what role it plays.
 I was at dinner with my parents and ate a burnt parsnip and thought, wow it tastes like coffee.
 It led me to discover one of my best recipes ever, Roasted Parsnip Cream with caramelized apple...I called home right away and said Mum I’ve just made the best dish ever!"